Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 9. Is there a correlation between the type of liquor sold and the location of the store?
 10. What are the trends in liquor sales volume (in liters and gallons) over time in Iowa?

-## Project Steps

-1. [**Data Discovery**](./Data%20Discovery.py) - Explore the raw dataset to understand its structure, identify missing values, and ascertain the data types.
-2. [**Data Cleaning**](./Data%20Cleaning.py) - Address missing values, correct inconsistencies in data types, and remove duplicate entries to ensure data quality.
-3. [**Data Transformation and Manipulation**](./Data%20Transformation.py) - Perform operations such as aggregating data, sorting, and restructuring to prepare the dataset for in-depth analysis.
-4. [**Exploratory Data Analysis and Insightful Visualization**](./Iowa_Liquor_Sales_Analysis.ipynb) - Dive into the dataset to uncover trends and anomalies, and employ visual tools to illustrate these insights clearly.
-5. [**EDA using SQL**](./EDA.sql) - Analyze the data using advanced SQL queries.
-6. [**EDA using Pandas**](./EDA%20Pandas.py) - Perform exploratory data analysis using Python Pandas.

 ## Dataset Description

 The dataset includes the following columns: